matrix-org/synapse/docs/usage/configuration/config_documentation.md

 - m.room.create
 - m.room.topic

-To change the default behavior, use the following options:
+To change the default behavior, use the following sub-options:
 * `disable_default_event_types`: set to true to disable the above defaults.
 If this is enabled, only the event types listed in `additional_event_types` are shared.
    Defaults to false.